CarloLepelaars/irouter/README.md

 #  'google/gemini-2.0-flash-exp:free': 'I am a large language model, trained by Google.\n'}
 ```

-For more information on `Call`, check out the `call.ipynb` notebook in the `nbs` folder.

-If you would like to track message history and token usage, use `Chat`.

 ### Chat

 `Chat` is an easy way to interface with one or more LLMs, while tracking message history and token usage.